seanbreckenridge/albums/README.md

 This is a personal project of mine, but I thought I'd leave these files up here in case anyone wanted to use them.

 The source csv files are bound to have errors somewhere, e.g. duplicates due to slight differences in album names.
+I've stopped updating the `wins.csv`/`all.csv` files manually.
 If you wish to list the wins for a certain award, it would be most accurate to use the SQL files and query for them.
 [Example](SQL#example-queries)

 The 'Year' column refers to date released.
 However, in source csv files for AMA's and Grammies, the year is often the date awarded.